EOSC-Lot-1/een-resource-catalogue-docs/README.md

           prefix: String [required]
           suffix: String [required]
       ```
-    - Returns a list of all Services bases on a set of filters.
+    - Returns a list of all Services based on a set of filters.
       ```diff
         /services
         Params: